 If you aren’t closely tracking your invoices, this scenario isn’t too far from the truth.
-Putting a system in place for organizing and keeping track of your invoices is crucial to helping your business make more money and achieve growth.
+Putting a system in place for improving your invoicing is crucial to helping your business make more money and achieve growth.

 Understand Your Cash Flow and Get Your Money Faster